 There are currently 1,650 Cabin Crew, representing over 100 nationalities working for flydubai.
 Unfortunately, flydubai hasn’t hired any new cabin crew since a very short recruitment process opened in early 2018. flydubai has not indicated when it might start hiring again.

 If you don’t know much about flydubai, here’s a quick rundown: flydubai is marketed as a low-cost airline and has a different route network compared to its big sister, Emirates.
 In fact, flydubai has opened up 62 destinations that didn’t already have direct links with Dubai.
 The airline has a particularly strong presence in the Middle East, Eastern Europe and Russia.

-flydubai currently serves over 90 destinations in 44 countries and uses a fleet of 58 Boeing 737 aircraft.
+flydubai currently serves over 95 destinations in 44 countries, using a fleet of 61 Boeing 737 aircraft.
 It operates from both Dubai International Airport and Dubai World Central Airport and is entirely owned by the government of Dubai.
-Oh, and one day it might even merge with Emirates – at least, that’s the idea being considered by senior executives in the UAE.
+In October 2017, flydubai announced a major partnership with sister airline, Emirates which will saw the two carriers codeshare and cooperate in many areas.

 Check out the following step-by-step guide to find out more about the updated flydubai Cabin Crew recruitment process.

 You can only submit an application on the official flydubai careers website.
 The airline last opened its cabin crew recruitment process in early 2018 and we are awaiting further information from flydubai on when they expect to start accepting applications again.

 Flydubai’s recruitment team uses a software application called ‘Taleo’ to organise their hiring process.
 This is a type of Applicant Tracking System (ATS) that scans your resume/CV without any human involvement.